daveeocholi/Ocholi_Data_Analyst_Portfolio/README.md

 •	Continuous personal projects using raw datasets

-I’ve learned to extract, clean, transform, analyze, and visualize data using modern tools and techniques — and I continue to challenge myself with diverse datasets to improve and apply these skills.
+I’ve learned to extract, clean, transform, analyze, and visualize data using modern tools and techniques, and I continue to challenge myself with diverse datasets to improve and apply these skills.

 Whether working independently or in a collaborative environment, I enjoy finding patterns in data and turning them into actionable insights that matter.
 ________________________________________